 Contact Information To Date, What Percentage has your state budget been cut?
 Do you anticipate budget cuts (if no cuts have been made) or additional cuts to the state budget in FY 09 States' implementations in response to recent fiscal contraints States' considerations in response to recent fiscal constraints Michigan Michelle Mann mannm@michigan.gov 1.75% Yes, cuts or more cuts are very likely Comment: Freeze Performance Pay Awards Layoffs Elimination of vacant positions Hiring Freeze Missouri Chester White chester.white@oa.mo.gov None to date Yes, cuts or more cuts are somewhat likely Comment: Nothing yet but fiscal shortfall discussions have started Comment: Again, nothing to date but I do expect actions in the future.
 Montana Randy Morris ramorris@mt.gov Zero % Don't Know New Mexico Sandra Perez sandra.perez@state.nm.us Agency budgets were cut by 1.5% to 4.0% depending on the state initiative No, it's somewhat unlikely we'll have cuts or more cuts Comment: No additional budget cuts have been made or are planned for the rest of this year after the legislature reduced the FY09 budget by 1.5% to 4.0% Hiring Freeze Pay cuts Comment: Unclassified executive employees in the governor's exempt pay plan had their salaries reduced by 2%.
-North Carolina Linda Coleman Linda.Coleman@osp.nc.gov 9% Yes, cuts or more cuts are very likely Elimination of vacant positions Hiring Freeze Furloughs Elimination of vacant positions Hiring Freeze Furloughs Oklahoma Oscar B. Jackson, Jr. oscar.jackson@opm.ok.gov Key budget negotiators indicated April 5th that federal stimulus money could take care of half of the state's \$900 million budget hole.
-Of the \$2.6 billion in federal money earmarked for Oklahoma over the next two years, indications are about \$500 million can be used for budget stabilization and programs for the 2010 fiscal year.
+North Carolina Linda Coleman Linda.Coleman@osp.nc.gov 9% Yes, cuts or more cuts are very likely Elimination of vacant positions Hiring Freeze Furloughs Elimination of vacant positions Hiring Freeze Furloughs Oklahoma Oscar B. Jackson, Jr. oscar.jackson@opm.ok.gov 7% for FY 2010 No, it's highly unlikely we'll have cuts or more cuts.
 Hiring Freeze by Governor's Executive Order Comment: A state hiring freeze has been in effect since 1992.
-Layoffs Buyouts Elimination of vacant positions Hiring Freeze Furloughs Oregon Diana Foster Diana.L.Foster@ das.state.or.us 18% Yes, cuts or more cuts are somewhat likely Layoffs Elimination of vacant positions Furloughs Retraction of previously planned pay raises Pay Cuts Layoffs Elimination of vacant positions Furloughs Retraction of previously planned pay raises Pay Cuts
+Layoffs Buyouts Elimination of vacant positions Furloughs Oregon Diana Foster Diana.L.Foster@ das.state.or.us 18% Yes, cuts or more cuts are somewhat likely Layoffs Elimination of vacant positions Furloughs Retraction of previously planned pay raises Pay Cuts Layoffs Elimination of vacant positions Furloughs Retraction of previously planned pay raises Pay Cuts